koalagang/KAI/README.md

 5. Run 'mdkir /mnt/boot' and then mount your boot partition (usually /dev/sda1, so run 'mount /dev/sda1 /mnt/boot').
 6. Run 'pacman -Syy && pacman -S git'.
 7. Run 'git clone https://github.com/koalagang/KAI.git' (the capitals in 'KAI' are important).
-8. Run installer-1.sh with 'bash KAI/installer-1.sh'.
+8. Change into KAI and run installer-1.sh with 'cd KAI && bash installer-1.sh'.
-9. Repeat step 7 and then run installer-2.sh with 'bash home/KAI/installer-2.sh'.
+9. Repeat step 7 and then run installer-2.sh with 'cd home/KAI && bash installer-2.sh'.
 10. Unmount everyting with 'umount -a'
 11. Reboot your computer with 'reboot'.
 Depending on your BIOS settings, you may need to shutdown 'shutdown now' and remove your live boot before you turn it back on.
 12. Sign in (user: admin & password: admin)